Respondly/cli-table-api/README.md

 # CLI Table API
-A wrapper around `cli-table` with a different API.

 A thin wrapper around the `cli-table` providing an alternative API.

 For details on the wrapped library see: https://github.com/Automattic/cli-table